Do I Have Diabetes?

 If you think you may have Diabetes, the first step is to see your doctor.
 There are many options available, so don’t think that you will have to give yourself shots for the rest of your life!
 Options have improved greatly over the years.
 Most people take a pill to control their Diabetes.
 Many people control their Diabetes through diet and exercise.

-In the next section, I will discuss the what increases your risks for developing Diabetes and what you can do to minimize them.
+In the next article, I will discuss what increases your risks for developing Diabetes and what you can do to minimize them.